etrommer/ultramote/website/content/_index.md

 A 400mAh LiPo battery allows for an idle time of several hours.
 The battery is charged over USB-C.

 ## Enclosure
-_currently work in progress_
+_work in progress_
 The Ultramote's enclosure is 3D-printed in two parts and comes with hotshoe and GoPro-style attachement points as well as a 1/4" thread.

+## Extendable
+Ultramote is ready to connect to Sparkfun's [QWIIC](https://www.sparkfun.com/qwiic) sensors.
+This makes it a versatile platform that can support all sorts of sophisticated applications.
+Want to trigger a remote device depending on temperature, incident light, air pressure, sound, an ultrasonic distance measurement, etc?
+Integrate your QWIIC sensor into the firmware, flash it using USB and you are good to go!

 ## Documentation
 ![Rendering Top](kibot_generated/docs/img/ultramote-top.png)
 ![Rendering Bottom](kibot_generated/docs/img/ultramote-bottom.png)

-Documentation is built using [KiBot](https://github.com/INTI-CMNB/KiBot) and automatically updated from the repositorie's main branch::wireless
+Documentation is built using [KiBot](https://github.com/INTI-CMNB/KiBot) and automatically updated from the repository's main branch
 - [Schematic (PDF)](kibot_generated/docs/ultramote-schematic.pdf)
 - [Board Layot (PDF)](kibot_generated/docs/ultramote-pcb-layers.pdf)
 - [BoM (CSV)](kibot_generated/docs/bom/bom_ultramote.csv)